chrizog/someipy/README.md

 ### SOME/IP

-- Calling methos via TCP is not supported yet.
-Only UDP method calls are supported.
+- Calling methods via TCP is not supported yet.
+Only method calls via UDP are supported.
 - Only unicast services are supported.
 - SOME/IP-TP is not supported.
 - IPv6 endpoints are not supported.